 The city is indeed very expensive.
 Alcoholic drinks at bars are starting from 8 AUD (for a 0,3 lt beer) and 10 AUD (for a glass of wine).
 If you fancy a traditional fish and chips, you pay at least 20 Australian Dollars.
-Speaking of traditional fish and chips, the city and people has such a British influence.
+Speaking of traditional fish and chips, the city and people have such a British influence.
 People dressing up, girls showing a lot of skin while going out for clubbing reminded me a lot of London streets at nights.

 One thing that amazed me about Sydney was the nicely designed cafe and bars, and company office building entrances!
 There is an impressive architecture with modernist high rise buildings and the mixture of old and new.
-The city is very easy to navigate and the good public transport helps you not to get lost.
-If you cannot afford traveling around by taxis or Uber, you can get an Opal Card from any supermarket – top it up with 10-20 AUDs and use busses, ferries (not all) and trams.
+The city is very easy to navigate and good public transport helps you not to get lost.
+If you cannot afford travelling around by taxis or Uber, you can get an Opal Card from any supermarket – top it up with 10-20 AUDs and use buses, ferries (not all) and trams.

 Where to Stay: